HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 After the method call
 ```
 ## 12.17 ##
-The Throwable.getMessage() method is used for retrieving the detailed message associated with a given Throwable instance.
+The Throwable.getMessage() method is used for retrieving the detailed message describing the exception associated with a given Throwable instance.

+## 12.18 ##
+The member method called printStackTrace in the Throwable class is a very useful tool for diagnosing an Exception.
+It indicates what happened and where in the code this happened by printing information about the content of the stack when the exception occured.